leanprover-community/lean4game/DOCUMENTATION.md

 OnlyLemma MyNat.add_zero
 ```

-Lastly, all items need documentation entries (which are imported in the level), see more about that below.
-There is also explains the `LemmaTab`
+Lastly, all items need documentation entries (which are imported in the level),
+see more about that below.
+There is also explains the `LemmaTab` keyword.

 ### World